-The Department of City Planning (DCP) has launched the Flushing Creek Plan to explore opportunities to support the ecological health of Flushing Creek.
-The plan will identify the barriers to improving the health of the creek, outline the steps to remove such barriers, and examine where funds for future ecological restoration projects could be directed.
-Learn more about the Flushing Creek Plan.
+The Department of City Planning (DCP) has launched the Flushing Creek Study to explore opportunities to support the ecological health of Flushing Creek.
+The study will identify the barriers to improving the health of the creek, outline the steps to remove such barriers, and examine where funds for future ecological restoration projects could be directed.
+Learn more about the Flushing Creek Study.

 LIC Waterfront Design Guidelines